Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes

 Change.org is a social advocacy platform where individuals around the world can write, read, and sign petitions aiming to effect change in their communities.
 Change.org aims to facilitate democratic deliberation and advocacy by enabling individuals to enact grassroots change and connect with their community around shared issues.
 By gathering community support in the form of signatures and comments, petitions are able to gain media attention and persuade decision-makers.
 In 2023, Change.org integrated an AI writing tool built on an OpenAI-provided LLM into the petition writing workflow.
-The site's home page encouraged visitors to ``use AI to create a compelling petition in minutes.''
+The site's home page encouraged visitors to ``create a compelling petition in minutes'' with the help of AI.
 Petition writers can use this tool to generate petition drafts from only a short, user-entered description of a cause.
 Petition outcomes, and thereby the outcomes of the causes they champion, may be influenced by AI tools that impact the petitions' content.
 Conceivably, integration of AI could bolster the effectiveness of the Change.org platform, as well as individual petitions, by lowering the barrier to participation and enabling users to produce high quality content with ease.
+As suggested by prior research, it is possible that this lower barrier for participation could increase petition production and completion rates on the platform, while improving the quality of content produced by low-skill writers~\cite{Noy2023-sf, brynjolfsson2025generativeAIatwork}.